 Sample Processing Overview

 The SMP annual plan is developed, coordinated and managed by the Watershed Assessment Section in Tallahassee.
 The sites identified as needing additional data are placed on the annual plan and provided to ROCs for the implementation of monitoring strategies.
-Sample analysis is scheduled with the Florida DEP Laboratory’s (DEP Lab), Laboratory Information Management System (LIMS) and assigned a Request ID.
+Sample analysis is scheduled with the Florida DEP Laboratory’s (DEP Lab) Laboratory Information Management System (LIMS) and assigned a Request ID (RQ).
 Samples are collected and delivered or shipped to the DEP Lab and/or a contracted overflow laboratory by ROC field staff for analysis.
 Documents submitted via email to the DEP Lab include an electronic chain of custody form and field sheet(s).
-The chain of custody form includes information that links the samples to the station with a unique Field ID, laboratory request ID (RQ), sampling agency, collector, number of coolers, and signatures of the person relinquishing and the person receiving the samples.
+The chain of custody form includes information that links the samples to the station with a unique Field ID, laboratory RQ, sampling agency, collector, number of coolers, and signatures of the person relinquishing and the person receiving the samples.
 The field sheet provides the field measurements to the receiving staff along with bottle types noted for test groups and number of bottles collected with station information linking the site and collection date and time with the samples, as well as preservation information.

+Microbiology samples that cannot be processed by the DEP Lab within the required holding time are delivered to a local overflow laboratory, and those sample requests are part of the RQ scheduled in LIMS.
 Overflow laboratory submittal documents are received directly by the overflow laboratory along with the samples.
 Copies of the overflow laboratory submittal documents are also sent electronically to the DEP Lab.
 DEP Lab staff receive and process the samples, then create corresponding events within the DMT application.
 Additionally, they input field parameters (listed in 2.3 above).

 Data Archiving Overview

-ROC Staff are responsible for providing documentation electronically of all data collection activities recorded during the sampling event(s).
-Bioassessment data is entered into
+ROC Staff are responsible for electronically providing documentation of all data collection activities recorded during the sampling event(s).
+Bioassessment data are entered into

-the Statewide Biological Database 2 (SBIO2) and water quality data is entered into the DMT and uploaded to WIN.
-Scanned field sheets and data reports are archived in folders on a network FTP site for the SMP and filed under calendar year and Agency Organization Code
+the Statewide Biological Database 2 (SBIO2) and field measurements are entered into the DMT and uploaded to WIN.
+Scanned field sheets, electronically generated field sheets, DEP Lab submittal and receipt documents, and Lab data reports are archived in folders on a network FTP site for the SMP and filed under calendar year and Agency Organization Code

 \\publicfiles\pubfds\DEAR\WQAPmonitoring\StrategicMonitoring\ with naming convention and